Guardian angel: Literary usage

 Guardian angels appear in literary works of the medieval and Renaissance periods.
 Later the Anglican English physician and philosopher Sir Thomas Browne (1605–1682), stated his belief in Religio Medici (part 1, paragraph 33):

 By the 19th century, the guardian angel was no longer viewed in Anglophone lands as an intercessory figure, but rather as a force protecting the believer from performing sin.
 A parody appears in Lord Byron's 1819 poem Don Juan: "Her guardian angel had given up his garrison" (Canto I, xvii).

-Author A.L.
-Mengel's 2016 novel War Angel explores the mystery surrounding guardian angels.
+In Cardinal Newman's 1865 poem The Dream of Gerontius, the departed soul is met by his guardian angel.
+J. R. R. Tolkien talks of a Guardian Angel in several letters to his children.
+He described the Guardian Angel as "God's very attention itself, personalised".